typelevel/claimant/README.md

 ### Development

-To measure code coverage, do the following:
+To measure code coverage for 2.12, do the following:

 ```
-$ sbt claimant/clean coverage claimant/test coverageReport
+$ sbt '++ 2.12.6' coreJVM/clean coverage coreJVM/test coverageReport
 ```

 Assuming everything works, the result should end up someplace like: